alramdein/alramdein/README.md

 <h1 align="center">Hi <img src="https://github.com/krobus00/krobus00/blob/master/assets/wave.gif?raw=true" height="30">, I'm Alif Ramdani</h1>
-<h3 align="center">Enthusiatic Software Engineer for 3+ years experience.
-Primarily using Node.js and Golang.
-I've experienced in building large scale distributed system with high maintainability and scalability.</h3>
+<h3 align="center">Enthusiastic software engineer with over 4 years of experience.
+Proficient in Go/Golang and Node.js.
+Fast-paced learner.
+Proven experience in designing and building large-scale web apps and services.
+I specialize in utilizing technologies such as PostgreSQL, Redis, Kafka, and Kubernetes to architect and develop robust microservices from scratch.
+I’m also interested in AI.
+I've worked on an AI forecasting project to predict future company sales.</h3>

 - 📝 I regularly write articles on [medium](https://medium.com/@alramdein)

-- 💬 Ask me about **Node.js and Golang**
+- 💬 Ask me about **Golang, Node.js and Python **

 - 📫 How to reach me **ramdanialif26@gmail.com**